-'''

 (cf. 5145.6 - Parental Notifications)

-'''

-2. Be displayed in a prominent location in the main administrative building or other area where notices of district rules, regulations, procedures, and standards of conduct are posted (Education Code 231.5)

-- 3. Be provided as part of any orientation program conducted for new students at the beginning of each quarter, semester, or summer session (Education Code 231.5) - 4.
-Appear in any school or district publication that sets forth the schools or district's comprehensive rules, regulations, procedures, and standards of conduct (Education Code 231.5) - 5.
-Be included in the student handbook

-6. Be provided to employees and employee organizations
+- 2. Be displayed in a prominent location in the main administrative building or other area where notices of district rules, regulations, procedures and standards of conduct are posted (Education Code 231.5) - 3.
+Be provided as part of any orientation program conducted for new students at the beginning of each quarter, semester or summer session (Education Code 231.5) - 4.
+Appear in any school or district publication that sets forth the school's or district's comprehensive rules, regulations, procedures and standards of conduct (Education Code 231.5) - 5.
+Be provided to employees and employee organizations